 The CCRC VR Counselor must mail the complete customer paper file to the assigned TWC-VR Counselor within 15 days of the completion date.
 After the paper case file is delivered to the receiving TWC-VR office, the receiving TWC-VR VR Counselor, or designee, must update the paper file location in RHW using the Paper File Transfer option in the Case Management menu.

-If a customer moves to another region before completing the CCRC program, the case is transferred back to the referring TWC-VR Counselor or Program Coordinator before any decision is made about case transfer.
+If a customer moves to another VR Workforce Area before completing the CCRC program, the case is transferred back to the referring TWC-VR Counselor or Program Coordinator before any decision is made about case transfer.

 …